fcmara-hackathon-squad-08/orange-portfolio-frontend/README.pt-br.md

 ### Objective

-This project was developed as a challenge in the FCAMARA's recruitment process hackathon, which occurred between 01/22/2024 and 02/05/2024.

 Esse projeto foi desenvolvido no hackathon da última etapa do processo seletivo da FCamara, que ocorreu entre 22/01/2024 e 05/02/2024

 ## Funcionalidades 🛠✨